-The Compensation Committee, in establishing base and bonus compensation for Mr. Washecka, will consider as reference points pay and benefit practices in the finance and private equity businesses, as well as practices of operating businesses similar to those in which we operate.
+The Compensation Committee, in establishing base and bonus compensation for Mr. Washecka, will consider as reference points pay and benefit practices in the finance and private equity businesses, as well as practices of operating businesses similar to those in which we operate because it believed Mr. Washecka has comparable leadership, operating, financial and business skills as professionals in these businesses.
 The Compensation Committee expects to obtain information regarding these reference points from publicly available filings and survey material, but does not ascribe particular weight to any specific reference point.